TechGrounds-Cloud8/cloud8-archana-sekarr/Day1_Git/ExerciseGit.md

 I had to familiarize with Git and github concepts inorder to understand what value it adds for software development.
 ### Results
 - I created a private repository and shared it with my teammates(collaborators)
+- I added a commit to the private repository
 - I cloned the repository created by my teammate Ben
 - I cloned my repository from Techgrounds and committed the changes in this exercise file.